MA Fashion Journalism

 All classes are conducted in English.
 If English is not your first language you will be asked to provide evidence of your English language ability when you enrol.

-The level required by the University for this course is IELTS 7.0 with a minimum of 6.0 in any one skill.
+The level required by the University for this course is IELTS 7.0 with a minimum of 6.0 in each skill.

 Please visit the UAL Language Requirements page.
 Read carefully and look at the relevant documents.